Ctenophorus decresii

-Etymology & taxonomy
+Etymology and taxonomy

 C. decresii is a member of the genus Ctenophorus, which is a very diverse group of lizards found throughout Australia.
 The specific name, decresii, refers to L'Île de Decrès, which was the French name for Kangaroo Island in 1837.
+The usual common names for the species are tawny dragon, tawny crevice-dragon, and tawny rock dragon.

 The entire genus of lizards is sexually dimorphic, in which males and females exhibit different characteristics.
 Neck and overall colouration distinguishes male lizards from female and juvenile lizards.

 Description

-C. decresii are often characterized by the color of their throats.
-Variations of color in these lizards were previously attributed to different levels in sexual maturity.
-However, these variations are most likely due to environmental conditions such as “maternal effects, incubation conditions or post-hatching conditions”.
+C. decresii are often characterised by the colour of their throats.
+Variations of colour in these lizards were previously attributed to different levels in sexual maturity.
+However, these variations are most likely due to environmental conditions such as "maternal effects, incubation conditions or post-hatching conditions".
 There is also a possibility that genetics are primarily responsible for the variations.
-The colors of male lizards can vary, but they are usually orange only, yellow only, orange surrounded by yellow, or grey only throats.
-The colors can also vary in degree of intensity and are due to different lineages, northern and southern.
+The colours of male lizards can vary, but they are usually orange only, yellow only, orange surrounded by yellow, or grey only throats.
+The colours can also vary in degree of intensity and are due to different lineages, northern and southern.
 Males with orange throats tend to be more aggressive when it comes to defending their territory.
-It is still unclear how the lineages of females impact the expression of their colors especially since females from wither lineage tend to have the same coloration.
-From this, it can be concluded that throat color in these lizards is polymorphic, specifically in determining whether the phenotype is yellow or orange.
-Although both colors are polymorphic, the yellow color is also greatly influenced by environment and levels of testosterone present.
-Polymorphism and environmental factors play major roles in color expression, but it is impossible to say which one is more significant without genomic analysis and linkage mapping.
+It is still unclear how the lineages of females impact the expression of their colours especially since females from wither lineage tend to have the same colouration.
+From this, it can be concluded that throat colour in these lizards is polymorphic, specifically in determining whether the phenotype is yellow or orange.
+Although both colours are polymorphic, the yellow colour is also greatly influenced by environment and levels of testosterone present.
+Polymorphism and environmental factors play major roles in colour expression, but it is impossible to say which one is more significant without genomic analysis and linkage mapping.

+The average snout-to-vent length (SVL) of the species is 80.76 mm with larger individuals being around 89 mm and smaller individuals around 72 mm.

 Magnetic resonance imaging (MRI) has been used on the tawny dragon lizards to examine their brains.
 A study found that the brain had 224 structures that could be seen.
 The left hemisphere in the brain is associated with the optic system.
 This research was fundamental in the study of evolutionary neuroscience in lizards.
-By having the neuroanatomy of lizards, scientists are able to see how behavior and cognitive function are related to structures of the brain.
+By having the neuroanatomy of lizards, scientists are able to see how behaviour and cognitive function are related to structures of the brain.